 About the Work

-Sacred art has never been primarily about expression or decoration.
-Within the Church’s tradition, it has functioned as a form of visual theology, shaping how the faith is first encountered, received, and remembered.
+Within the Church’s Tradition, sacred art has functioned as a form of visual theology, giving form to how the faith is first encountered, received, and lived.

-I understand sacred art as a responsibility rather than a preference.
-It carries consequences for how God is perceived, how prayer becomes possible, and how the faith is inhabited over time.
-When beauty is neglected or treated as optional, belief becomes harder to sustain.
-When it is taken seriously, the Church’s witness regains coherence.
+For this reason, sacred art carries consequences for how God is perceived, how prayer becomes possible, and how the faith is lived over time.
+When the integration of beauty and theology in sacred art is neglected or treated as optional, belief becomes harder to sustain.
+When it is taken seriously, the Church’s witness is more credible.

-My work exists to steward the Church’s visual language with clarity and fidelity, creating sacred works that support encounter before explanation and serve the Church across generations.
+My work exists to support the Church’s mission with clarity and theological fidelity, by creating sacred works that support worship and preserve the faith for generations.

 - Michael